Cut Flower Garden: The Absolute Best Flowers to Grow For Beautiful Displays

 Tulips

-Among the first flowers to bloom in the spring, Tulips come in a large variety of colour options and work really well as cut flowers.
+Among the first flowers to bloom in the spring, Tulips come in many color options and work well as cut flowers.
 Tulips drink a lot of water, so keep their stems in water to prevent air from getting in them.

 Height: 10-20 inches